dotherightthing/wpdtrt-npm-scripts/README.md

 #### 2. CHANGELOG.md

-This folder contains a list of changes in the current version.
+This file contains a list of changes in the current version/tag.

 Please commit this file and push it to your Github repository.